International Fortean Organization: History

-The Willis' and an ex-pat American living in Canada who called himself Mr. X (after one of Charles Fort's unpublished novels) were concerned that Fort's works, in the public domain, would be lost to posterity and engaged in a letter campaign and, eventually, went to New York City to Dover Publications, Inc. to urge them to publish the works.
-Dover complied and the following is from "The Complete Works of Charles Fort", 1974 edition with an introduction by Damon Knight "Founder and President of Science Fiction Writers of America, author "Charles Fort, Prophet of the Unexplained":..This Dover edition;...a replication of the omnibus volume originally published for the Fortean Society by Henry Holt and Company, New York in 1941.
-The four books by Fort are unabridged and unaltered, but the 1941 Introduction by Tiffany Thayer has been omitted...The present edition has had the encouragement and cooperation of the International Fortean Organization (Info), P.O.
-Box 367, Arlington, Virginia 22210."
+The Willis' and an ex-pat American living in Canada who called himself Mr. X (after one of Charles Fort's unpublished novels) were concerned that Fort's works, now in the public domain, would be lost to posterity and engaged in a letter campaign.
+They eventually went to New York City to Dover Publications, Inc. to urge them to publish the works.
+Dover complied and published the books in,1974 edition with an introduction by Damon Knight, founder and then-President of the Science Fiction Writers of America, who had authored the 1971 "Charles Fort, Prophet of the Unexplained":

 The Arlington post office box was moved to P.O.
 Box N, College Park, MD 20740 to reflect the location of the INFO offices and the INFO Library in College Park.
 Paul Willis relocated to College Park following the 1975 death from a brain tumor of Ron Willis.
-An office was found for INFO's 10,000+ books and large collection of clippings, files, and magazines such as the complete issues of "Doubt" dating back to the original Fortean Society along with letters from Theodore Dreiser, Tiffany Thayer and Ben Hecht.
+An office was found for INFO's more than 10,000+ books and large collection of clippings, files, and magazines such as the complete issues of Doubt dating back to the original Fortean Society along with letters from Theodore Dreiser, Tiffany Thayer and Ben Hecht.
 The original notes of Charles Fort had been donated to the New York Public Library where they remain today.

 INFO rented space in the Washington, D.C. suburbs.
-Paul Willis named the building NO! in protest of a new-age bookstore called YES! who had rejected an INFO-visiting Bob Rickard who had petitioned YES! to carry the works of Charles Fort, The Fortean Times and the INFO Journal.
+Paul Willis named the building NO! in protest against a New Age bookstore called YES! who had rejected Bob Rickard's petition for YES! to carry the works of Charles Fort, the Fortean Times and the INFO Journal.
 INFO remained based in College Park for over twenty years until a fire necessitated a move in 2003.
 The President of the International Fortean Organization and Chairman Journal Editor during the late '80s and early '90s was Raymond D Manners of Arlington VA who researched many phenomena reports from around the world and explained them in the INFO Journal publication creating much interest.

-The International Fortean Organization (INFO) holds a solid niche in the annals of forteana.